Close Search

 Harvest Reporting

-All hunters who draw a permit for bighorn sheep, moose, or mountain goat must report harvest within 10 days of the date of kill.
-Hunters who harvest an antlered moose, mountain goat, or bighorn sheep must check the animal in, within 10 days of harvest.
-If unsuccessful, hunters must return their unused permit to an IDFG office within 10 days of the end of the hunting season.
+All hunters who draw a permit for bighorn sheep, moose, or mountain goat must report their harvest within ten days of the date of kill.
+Hunters who harvest an antlered moose, mountain goat, or bighorn sheep must check the animal in within ten days of harvest.
+If unsuccessful, hunters must return their unused permit to an IDFG office within ten days of the end of the hunting season.

 Hunt Planning